Go Back

 • Bring to a gentle boil, stirring constantly, and cook for 1 to 2 minutes.

 • Remove from heat and whisk in confectioners' sugar, vanilla, and salt until smooth and glossy.
-The frosting should be pourable but slightly thick.
+The frosting should be slightly thick.
 Add a splash of milk if needed.

 • As soon as the cake comes out of the oven, pour warm frosting evenly over the hot cake.
 Spread gently if needed.

-• Immediately sprinkle with toasted pecans, lightly pressing them into the frosting so they adhere.
+• Immediately sprinkle with toasted pecans, lightly pressing them into the frosting.

 • Let the cake cool completely in the pan (about 1 to 2 hours).
 The frosting will set into a glossy, slightly crackly layer.